 The Representation Commission is convened by the Surveyor-General every five years, following receipt of a report from the Government Statistician on the New Zealand electoral population.
-This report is derived from the five-yearly population census and the Māori Electoral Option and will be completed in 2018.
+This report is derived from the five-yearly population census and the Māori Electoral Option.
 The next boundary review will take place in 2019 and the new boundaries will apply to the 2020 and 2023 General Elections.

 Functions and responsibilities

 When developing the electorate boundaries, the Commission must follow prescribed population quotas.
 It must also take into account existing electorate boundaries, community of interest, communications and topographical features, and, in the case of the Māori electorates, tribal affiliations.